 He lived at Heathfield (Co.
 Roscommon).

 He died in 1804; his will was proved in Dublin that year.
-His wife's date of death is unknown.
+His first wife died before 1769.
+His widow was living in 1807.

 (1.1) Maria Balfe; married, 16 May 1832 at St Mary's RC Church, Dublin, Jeremiah John Murphy QC (c.1804-78), a Master in Chancery in Ireland, and had issue one daughter;